divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 ### CIE Plot Palette ###
 With HDR, Rec 2020, p3 and more, the world of colorspaces has gotten incredible complex.
 The CIE Plot allows you to visualize gamut across multiple sets of primaries.

-### Luma History Plot ###
+### Luma and RGB Timetrace Plot ###
 Traditional scopes only show you what's happening right now.
-The Luma History palette continuously refreshes, showing you your luma (or RGB) history over the last 30 seconds.
+The Luma and RGB Timetrace palettes continuously refresh, showing you your luma (or RGB) history over the last 30 seconds.

 ### False Color ###
 One of the most highly-requested features, false color in the preview provides a visual way to identify issues, using a variety of presets.
 And you can leverage the ability of ScopeBox to host multiple copies of the same palette, running both a normal color and false color preview side-by-side.